top of page

 energy penalty on the building.
 In addition to the direct energy penalty imposed by air leakage, there are other associated problems that usually occur, these include:

-• The occupants discomfort due to drafts
+• Occupant discomfort due to drafts

 • Degradation of the building fabric due to interstitial condensation

-• Poor indoor air quality due to the ingress of fumes, dust, molds, etc.
+• Poor indoor air quality due to the ingress of fumes, dust, molds, etc

 Thermal Imaging can be used in conjunction with Blower Door Testing while the building is in

-Chemical fume hoods are one of the most critical items of safety equipment present within the laboratory.
-It is vitally important they are properly used and maintained.
 Chemical fume hoods serve to control the accumulation of toxic, flammable, and offensive vapors by preventing their escape into the laboratory atmosphere.
-Fume hoods provide physical isolation and containment of chemicals and their reactions, thus serving as a protective barrier between labora-tory personnel and the chemical or chemical process within the hood.
-Chemical fume hoods are an invaluable means of protecting professionals from chemical exposure.
+Fume hoods provide physical isolation and containment of chemicals and their reactions, thus serving as a protective barrier between laboratory personnel and the chemical or chemical process within the hood.

 bottom of page